RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/_index.md

 Redis can perform urgent maintenance at any time, even if you have set a manual maintenance window or have temporarily skipped maintenance.
 Redis will notify users by email when urgent maintenance starts and ends.

-## Skip maintenance temporarily

-To skip maintenance temporarily for a subscription:

-1. From the [admin console](https://app.redislabs.com/), select the **Subscriptions** menu and then select your subscription from the list.

-1. Select the **Overview** tab.

-1. In the **Maintenance Windows** panel, select **Skip the next 7 days**.

-1. Click **Continue** to confirm your selection.

-You will only be allowed to skip maintenance twice in one month.